STEllAR-GROUP/hpx/README.rst

 allocations of their compute resources: LSU HPC, LONI, XSEDE, NERSC, ORNL, CSCS/ETHZ, and the Gauss Center for Supercomputing.

-HPX is has been funded by:
+HPX has been funded by:

 * The National Science Foundation through awards 1117470 (APX), 1160602 (PXGL), 1240655 (STAR), 1447831 (PXFS), 1339782 (STORM), and 1737785 (Phylanx).